Cloudy030/cs511_delta/README.md

     - Showing line or graph for per capita CO2 emissions with selected country and material (totalemission_graph.html)

 ## Models in the application
-The database model comprises 4 main Class objects
+The database model comprises 4 Class objects
 - Year
   - This table refers to the dates in years where the CO2 emission of each country is considered
   - The objects in the Year table were populated by iterating from the range 1996-2021 and this will be used mainly for handling search/filtering requests